Buchenherz/uibk_parsys_19/proseminar/01/exercise1.md

 # Specifies the parallel environment.
 A list is available with qconf -spl.
 In this case
 # 2 slots per node, with 8 slots in total
+# These resources will be reserved at all times, so try to only use what you need.
 #$ -pe openmpi-2perhost 8

 # Load module because the software can be run on another system and not in the current